arthurr455565/Diabetes-Prediction-Using-ML/README.md

 ## Project Motivation

 This project was developed to:
-- Build knowledge in machine learning, especially in healthcare.
+- Build knowledge in machine learning, especially in healthcare
-- Gain hands-on experience with model interpretability techniques like SHAP.
+- Gain hands-on experience with model interpretability techniques like SHAP
-- Deploy an AI solution using **Streamlit**.
+- Deploy an AI solution using Streamlit Cloud
+- Create an intuitive and user-friendly interface for medical predictions

 ---